wadmp/wadmp.github.io/src/gen3/tutorials/create-company/README.md

 ![companies_add](./company-add.png)

-Remember, the creation of a company depends on two conditions:
+Remember, the creation of a company depends on these conditions:
 - That you can log in to the platform and
 - That you have permissions to create companies
+- Free company cannot create create subcompanies
+- User can only create three root companies

 If you can't see the new company icon, contact your company's admin to get the appropriate permissions.